Simplify your storage, protect your data, and reclaim your sanity.

 Instead of hiring a house sitter when you travel, use technology to keep an eye on your home.
 You’ll have the peace of mind that comes with being connected to your home from anywhere, complete with mobile alerts and streaming video of your abode.
 AAA Members save on professionally monitored home security from Smart Home.

 The AAA Mobile app has an interactive map to help you find every AAA Member discount available nearby—and lets you call for Emergency Road Service or a locksmith.
 You can even book hotel rooms and download guides about travel destinations.
 Download the AAA mobile app for Android and iOS.

 The most time-consuming part of online shopping is checking dozens of websites to make sure you’re not paying more than you need to.
 Luckily, there are apps that will compare prices and nab refunds for you.
 Wikibuy checks prices and takes you to the page with the lowest ones.
 It also tests the best coupon codes for each site.
 Ebates gets you cash back at over 2,500 sites.
+Honey compares sellers for you, searches the web for the best coupons, and automatically applies the best discount to your cart.
 And Paribus, which is free, works retroactively to scan receipts in your in-box for price drops, then file refund requests where appropriate.